 Tips To Improve Core Web Vitals Metrics (Step By Step Guide)

-Step 1: Go to Google Search Console and click on the option of Core Web Vitals, after clicking on it, it will start analyzing your website critical issues related to Core Web Vitals and give you a full report of the errors that you need to fix that will improve your website pages performance and speed.
+tool and click on the option of Core Web Vitals, after clicking on it, it will start analyzing your website critical issues related to Core Web Vitals and give you a full report of the errors that you need to fix that will improve your website pages performance and speed.

 Step 2: Click on Open Report and note down the most important critical(poor) issues first and start working on fixing those errors with your team by assigning the issues to the team members according to their skills and expertise.